-HACKENSACK BUILDING TO BE REDEVELOPED AS APARTMENTShttp://www.alexander-anderson.com/wp-content/themes/corpus/images/empty/thumbnail.jpg 150 150 Alexander Anderson Real Estate Group Alexander Anderson Real Estate Group http://www.alexander-anderson.com/wp-content/themes/corpus/images/empty/thumbnail.jpg
+HACKENSACK BUILDING TO BE REDEVELOPED AS APARTMENTSHACKENSACK BUILDING TO BE REDEVELOPED AS APARTMENTS http://www.alexander-anderson.com/wp-content/themes/corpus2/images/empty/thumbnail.jpg 150 150 Alexander Anderson Real Estate Group Alexander Anderson Real Estate Group http://www.alexander-anderson.com/wp-content/themes/corpus2/images/empty/thumbnail.jpg

 A 19th-century warehouse in downtown Hackensack has been sold to a developer that plans to turn the building into about 30 loft-style apartments.

 Minotaur Management of Hackensack paid $1.275 million for the building, at 17 Mercer St. The deal is the first multifamily investment in New Jersey for Minotaur, which has developed properties in the white-hot Bushwick section of Brooklyn.

 “I love the idea of taking over beautiful old buildings and repurposing them,” said Minotaur’s chief executive officer, Eli Davidovics of Teaneck.
 The project will probably take about two years, he said, adding that it’s too early to estimate how much the work will cost or how much the apartments might rent for.